malyalar/stereo-anatomy-reference/README.md

 A quick viewport render of the mount model, developed in Blender 2.8.

-## A hyperstereoptic brachial plexus neuroanatomy module (link to YouTube upload)
+## A hyperstereoptic brachial plexus neuroanatomy module (click on image to visit private YouTube upload)

 [![Click this text to see the video.](https://github.com/malyalar/stereoAnatomyReference/blob/master/titleScreenCapture.PNG)](https://www.youtube.com/watch?v=vEzrbDrXUUg)